Malcolm Webster (murderer): Geraldine Oakley

 Geraldine Oakley, who began a relationship with Webster shortly after Claire died, worked at the same hospital as Webster as a computer manager.
 Oakley became suspicious of Webster, as he kept asking her if a second autopsy was likely to be carried out on his first wife.
 Their sexual relationship remained a secret.
 Webster claimed to her that Claire was epileptic and on medication.
 Oakley testified that on two occasions she had gone to voice her suspicions to consultant pathologist James Grieve, but had always stopped at the last minute.

 Brenda Grant

 In 1995, a year after Claire's death, Webster was living in Saudi Arabia, where he struck up a friendship with Brenda Grant via telephone.
 Eventually they met up and started a relationship.
 Grant later revealed that Webster repeatedly offered her drugs; she refused, and she considers herself "lucky to be alive".

 She described Webster as a man who would "turn on the water works" to avoid certain conversations.
-In 2005, he contacted her "out of the blue" to arrange a trip to Paris, and informed her he had leukemia.
+In 2005, he contacted her "out of the blue" to arrange a trip to Paris, and informed her he had leukaemia.
 She had no idea that their relationship overlapped with that of Simone Banerjee, and the two women later became friends.
 During their trip to Paris, he informed Banerjee that he was having treatment in London.